sasakiassociates/geo-png-db/README.md

 * It is not possible to achieve real-time feedback with COGs as all queries must be handled by a backend API.
 * COGs are hosted as large TIFF files that can be impressively large, but unlikely to suitable for global high resolutions datasets.
 Practical limitations make this impossible to scale to the multi-petabyte data density that can feasibly be achieved with static tiles.

+### Lerc Data Tiles
+[ESRI Lerc](https://github.com/Esri/lerc) "LERC is an open-source image or raster format which supports rapid encoding and decoding for any pixel type (not just RGB or Byte)".
+LERC is not natively understood by common browsers and requires translation, however libraries are available for a number of languages.
+For data tiles in a web tool, the compression advantages offered by LERC are likely offset in terms of performance by the CPU requirements to translate the files.
+GeoPngDB avoids this overhead by using a native format that browsers already understand.

+### Open Data Cube
+[Open Data Cube](https://github.com/opendatacube) "presents a common analytical framework composed of a series of data structures and tools which facilitate the organization and analysis of large gridded data collections".
+It provides a similar solution to COGs requiring backend services and allows sophisticated query and analysis capabilities.
+GeoPngDB could provide faster, cheaper access to high resolution outputs from aerial image analysis.

 ### PBF Vector Tiles
 Vector tiles stored in the PBF format are typically stored using the same WGS 84 tile scheme.
 Like GeoPngDB, they are well suited to take advantage of GPU rendering on the client side and can produce beautiful graphics in real-time.
 Vector data is often more efficient than raster data - particularly when a vector shape spans many pixels, and the PBF format offers good compression along with fast load times.
 Vector tiles are an excellent solution for cartography where the readability of the map requires less detail to be rendered at lower zoom levels.